Pi-Squared-Inc/pi2-gpt/papers/Universality_Module_Stack/full.md

 February 2025

-It is suggested that the reader frst read “The Pi Squared Whitepaper” [7].
+It is suggested that the reader frst read “The Pi Squared Whitepaper”

+The link to this paper is https://pi2.network/papers/universality-whitepaper.

 # Abstract